bumgardnera07/bumgardnera07.github.io/_portfolio/BetsTracker.md

 title: What Are the Odds?
 (WIP)
 feature-img: "img/han.png"
 thumbnail-path: "img/coin.png"
-short-description: An app for tracking personal wagers with your friends
+short-description: An app for tracking friendly wagers

 ---
 Have you ever played <a href="https://what-are-the-odds.info/">What Are the Odds?</a>